Fire prevention, inspection & enforcement

 • Fire Safety Plan (FSP) or to submit FSP *use specific email

-• Fire Summary Report
+• Fire Summary and Standard Incident Report

 • Liquor License Inspection/Information